 - 4. Outreach

-- Archives and Special Collections seeks to further the use and development of the collections through an ongoing
+- Archives & Special Collections seeks to further the use and development of the collections through an ongoing

 series of exhibitions, publications, tours, and web based resources.
 Information about the collections is

-available in the Franklin and Marshall online catalog, on the Archives and Special Collections website, and through
+available on the Archives & Special Collections website, and through

-regional and national directories such as Archives USA and the
+regional and national directories such as Archives Finder and the

 National Union Catalog of Manuscript Collections.

 - Archives & Special Collections acquires materials through internal transfer, external donation, and purchase.
 Donation of

 materials is essential in supporting the mission of the institution, and the support of donors is greatly appreciated.
 Grant funding for special projects is also sought when such projects will contribute to the